swyxio/react-static-mdx/content/talks/pending.md

 how Learning in Public can accelerate your career, bring value to your professional network, and ultimately make you a better developer, with examples all drawn from personal experience with React.

+## Learning in Public

+Developers are used to the idea of constant learning, especially in the fast moving Javascript ecosystem.
+But how often do we take a step back from learning to consider -how- we learn?
+In this talk we explore how Learning in Public can accelerate your career, bring value to your professional network, and ultimately make you a better developer, with examples all drawn from personal experience.

 ## Using the React DevTools Profiler at Netlify